prathameshdeshpande7/SamKnows_Test/README.md

-- test_output/ contains the sample output from one of the runs, there is also a sample_response_body.txt along with a valgrind memory leak check report on the entire application.
+- test_output/ contains the sample output from one of the runs, there is also a sample_response_body.txt along with a valgrind memory leak check report on the entire application and a sample syslog captured on linux.

 - The main Makefile invokes the Makefile's within lib/ and app/